Instruction Anatomy

 Src Reg / Src Reg 1 / Src Reg 2

 Commands that read data from a register use 3 bits to identify the register.
-Commands that use two (2) source registers are notes with 1 and 2.
+Commands that use two (2) source registers are noted with 1 and 2.

 Imm Val